Intermesh/groupoffice-docs/using/files.rst

    Collabora Online

-Group-Office offers seamless integration with Collabora Online.
+Group-Office offers seamless integration with `Collabora Online <https://www.collaboraonline.com/>`_.
 Create or edit files directly in Group-Office and collaborate with your colleagues on spreadsheets or text documents.
-For installing read the :ref:`Collabora Office installation page. <collabora-office>`
+For installing read the :ref:`Collabora Online installation page<collabora-online-install>`.

 .. _officeonline: